imarri01/Transform_and_Analyze_with_SQL/QA.md

 ---
 ## Approach 2

 A core component of the QA process is to have a table that has the correct schema, data types and record standards that we can use a single source of truth to compare all columns and tables against.
-While I didnt use any SQL specific queries in my QA process, the below SQL statements would yield a similar result.
+While I didnt use any SQL specific queries in my QA process above, the below SQL statements would yield a similar result.